-Chris was recognised by Doyle’s Guide as a Leading Lawyer in Commercial Litigation & Dispute Resolution in 2020 (and as a Rising Star in 2015 and 2016).
+Chris was recognised in Doyle’s Guide’s rankings of Leading Commercial Litigation & Dispute Resolution Lawyers in 2020 and 2021 (and as a Rising Star in 2015 and 2016).

 Acting for various clients (including local councils) in claims against Lehman Brothers Australia Limited (in liquidation) in relation to their investment in collateralised debt obligations (CDOs).